 As with any vintage item, we’d stick with graded options to eliminate the many fakes and counterfeits that have swamped the market in recent years.
 This is especially true for high-ticket items, so be wary if a price seems too good.
 It probably is.

 The 1936 Buffalo nickel is also known as the ‘Indian Head Nickel’, for obvious reasons.
 It shows a Native American on the front of the coin, next to a small inscription of the word ‘liberty’.
 It was designed by sculptor James Earle Fraser, with a mix of 75% copper and 25% nickel.

 Coming to the end of the 25-year run, the Buffalo nickel was replaced by the Jefferson nickel in 1938.
 The latter is still in use today.

 1936 Buffalo Nickel: Buyers Guide & Investment Outlook

-This is great news for collectors, as it means that you’ll be able to pick up the full set of 1936 Buffalo nickels for next to nothing.
-Even uncirculated coins are pretty cheap, so it’s one of the better entry-level sets if you’re just starting out with the hobby.
+This is excellent news for collectors, as it means you’ll be able to pick up the complete set of 1936 Buffalo nickels for next to nothing.
+Even uncirculated coins are cheap, so it’s one of the better entry-level sets if you start with the hobby.